Sword: Typology

 The relatively comprehensive Oakeshott typology was created by historian and illustrator Ewart Oakeshott as a way to define and catalogue European swords of the medieval period based on physical form, including blade shape and hilt configuration.
 The typology also focuses on the smaller, and in some cases contemporary, single-handed swords such as the arming sword.

-Single and double-edged
+Single vs. double-edged

 As noted above, the terms longsword, broad sword, great sword, and Gaelic claymore are used relative to the era under consideration, and each term designates a particular type of sword.

 Jian

 In most Asian countries, a sword (jian 劍, geom (검), ken/tsurugi (剣) is a double-edged straight-bladed weapon, while a knife or sabre (dāo 刀, do (도), to/katana (刀) refers to a single-edged object.

 Kirpan

 Among the Sikhs, the sword is held in very high esteem.
-A single-edged sword is called a kirpan, and its double-edged counterpart a khanda or tega.
+A single-edged sword is called a kirpan, and its double-edged counterpart a khanda or tegha.